 When individuals need to learn Microsoft Excel in Milwaukee, Certstaffix Training provides online classes in two formats: 1) Live Online or 2) Self-paced eLearning.

 Our live online Microsoft Excel training classes in Milwaukee are held on set schedules and taught by real live instructors.
 You can view live online class schedules by viewing each course outline.
 These are fully interactive classes that students attend in a virtual Zoom classroom.
 You can ask questions just like in a physical classroom.
 There are break times throughout the day.
-Most classes also involve hands-on exercises in an online lab environment we provide during class.
+Most classes also involve hands-on exercises in an online lab environment we provide during class (may require trial or own login).

 When you need Microsoft Excel onsite training in Milwaukee for a corporate group, we can send an instructor to your office or hold online private classes.
 Microsoft Excel onsite training classes allow face-to-face in-person instruction by sending an instructor to your office in the Milwaukee area.
 You can also schedule a private live online training for your group in Milwaukee that allows for a class for just your employees.
 Get a quote today online or give us a call at 888-330-6890.